 If you do not provide users with a compelling experience and design, you will lose their attention.
-Using a design that is not responsive, modern, or dynamic will make your participants give up on the survey and have a boring time.
+Using a design that is not responsive, modern, or dynamic will make your participants give the survey up and get easily bored.
 We are no longer in 1998.

 Surveys are too long compared to feedback forms:

 To how many surveys do you reply per week?
 Likely 0.

 Make it short, your customers will thank you later.
 Any survey that has more than 10 questions can make the whole experience tiring for the user.

 Not using the progress bar can also be a mistake.
 Whenever the survey has more than one page and there is no progress bar, the user will most likely just press the X button and it’s done.
 Your customers and users deserve to know how long the survey will take and it’s your job to make the journey shorter (using conditions for example).